AsitaMishra/Kaggle/readme.md

 7. intent-based-chatbot: Chatbot Predicting Tags From Intents Json Using Simple Feed Forward Dense Model

-8. Google Contrails: Image Segmentation Using ResNet With Attention Layers To Detect Contrails.
+8. google-contrails: Image Segmentation Using ResNet With Attention Layers To Detect Contrails.
 For More Details, Visit: https://www.kaggle.com/competitions/google-research-identify-contrails-reduce-global-warming/overview